Jakub Śmiechowski: ELMS and V de V Endurance split

 In 2016, Śmiechowski stepped into sportscar racing, partnering Jens Petersen in the LMP3 category of the European Le Mans Series.
 There, a best finish of fifth in the Algarve earned the team tenth in the standings. Śmiechowski reaped more rewards in the V de V Challenge, as he and Martin Hippe won the series LMP3 championship.

 Śmiechowski and Inter Europol returned to both championships in 2017.
 The team saw their results improve, as a maiden podium in Le Castellet earned Śmiechowski and Martin Hippe fifth place in the standings.
-In the V de V Endurance Series, the Pole retained his title thanks to four podiums including two victories alongside full-time teammate Hendrik Still.
+In the V de V Endurance Series, he retained his title thanks to four podiums including two victories alongside full-time teammate Hendrik Still.
 Additionally, he raced in the GT & Prototype Challenge that year, finishing second in the LMP3 class.

 For the 2018 ELMS season, Śmiechowski and Hippe remained teammates at Inter Europol.
 They had a breakthrough in terms of accolades, with the team's first win in the category coming at the season-ending Portimão round, which, along with a podium at the Red Bull Ring, propelled the pair up to second place in LMP3.
 During the same year, Śmiechowski contested his final V de V campaign, where he finished fifth with one win.
 At the end of the year and going into 2019, the Pole managed to win two races in the Asian Le Mans Series alongside Hippe, and two additional second-place finishes earned the team the AsLMS title - as well as an invitation to the 2019 24 Hours of Le Mans.